 University of Wisconsin Emergency Medicine Fellowships & 3+1 Program

-The 3+1 program offers an optional fellowship year at the end of the core three year residency.
-Current and prior fellows have specialized in ultrasound, flight medicine, wellness, global health, simulation, quality/operations, medical education, and administration.
+The 3+1 program offers an optional postgraduate year at the end of the core three-year residency.
+Current and prior participants have specialized in ultrasound, flight medicine, wellness, global health, simulation, quality/operations, medical education, and administration.
 The curriculum is individually tailored with expert guidance of program leadership and advisers.
-Whether your dream is hospital leadership, training the next generation of physicians, or being a leader in the community, the 3+1 will give you your best start.
+Whether your dream is hospital leadership, training the next generation of physicians, or being a leader in the community, the 3+1 opportunity will give you your best start.

 Who is eligible for the 3+1 program?